Why They Are Important to Business Analysts Regardless of the Approach Personas are one method…

 - Governance Points

-- Most important, we not only provide specific recipes for specific (and common) scenarios, but also provide guidance for how to create new recipes for situations that we did not cover.
+- Most important, we not only provide specific solutions for specific (and common) scenarios, but also provide guidance for how to create new solutions for situations that we did not cover.
 Thus our “cookbook” is extensible, and we provide guidance for how to extend it, in the form of the “Principles for Agile Governance.”
 These principles are conceptually analogous to the principles of the Agile Manifesto, doing for governance with the Agile Manifesto did for software product development.